July 25, 2020

 The descent was similarly steep and opened more neat vistas – this time looking at the city.

 While the big mountain range to the north was in clouds, the southern mountains were in sight.
-I thought about how they could provide a great escape for locals, both in hiking and mountain biking qualities, but after the experience from getting on this hill, it will probably take a while before it becomes any common here.
+I thought about how they could provide a great escape for locals, both in hiking and mountain biking qualities, but after the experience from getting on this hill, it will probably take a while before it becomes common here.

-I also noticed how quiet the hill was, no birds were singing, and I didn't see any other animals – until there was a cat towards the bottom of the hill.
+I noticed how quiet the hill was: no birdsongs, and I didn't see any other animals – until there was a cat towards the bottom of the hill.
 "Maybe that explains the lack of birds," I thought.
+Back in the city centre, I made my way through some less popular streets towards the old town again.

 On the west side of the old town is another hill named after an animal, the Lion Hill.
 It is smaller, but it has Wangu Pavilion, and so it was my other plan for the day.